Amri91/route-v/readme.md

 <a name="defaultVersionPath"></a>

 ## defaultVersionPath : <code>Array</code>
-Default path to get the version number,
-By default it takes the first parameter of the middleware, in Koa it is ctx, in express, it is req and looks for the property url in it.
+Default path to the property passed to the version extractor, It takes the property 'url' of the first parameter of the middleware, in Koa it is ctx.url, in express, it is req.url

 **Kind**: global constant
 <a name="getFirstMatch"></a>